 A Brief History of the Royal Armoured Corps Yacht Club

-Sadly, Theodora proved too expensive to maintain and after a particularly stormy passage from Kiel to Portsmouth in 1952, had to be towed into Harwich having blown out all her headsails.
+Sadly, Theodora proved too expensive to maintain and after a particularly stormy passage from Germany across the North Sea in August 1952 she had to be towed into Harwich, having blown out all her headsails.
 She was sold shortly after and Alamein went the same way three years later.
-With no yacht, the Club effectively became dormant until re-awakened in 1959 with the purchase of Troika (1959-1962), a South Coast One Design (SCOD), a sister yacht to the then Commodore’s, Col Sir Freddy Coates, Varthan.
-Freddy followed this by having a new SCOD built, Red Jerboa (1962-1966), for the Club.